Consolidated Plan

 The Public Hearing took place on Thursday, May 29th, 2025 at the Department of Administration, 101 E. Wilson St., Madison, WI 53703 from 10:00 a.m.-12:00 p.m.

-Starting May 29th, 2025, a copy of the draft 2025-2029 Consolidated Plan were available here.
+Starting May 29th, 2025, a copy of the draft 2025-2029 Consolidated Plan was available here.

-2025-2029 Consolidated Plan - DRAFT for Public Hearing
+2025-2029 Consolidated Plan - DRAFT for Public Hearing (PDF)

 Copies were also available for inspection at the Department of Administration-Division of Energy, Housing and Community Resources and at the main branch public libraries in Appleton, Eau Claire, Green Bay, La Crosse, Madison, Marinette, Milwaukee, Platteville, Racine, Rhinelander, Rice Lake, Richland Center, River Falls, Superior, and Wausau.